 In general, DOE does not believe that the timing of the test procedure and standards rulemakings has negatively impacted stakeholders' ability to provide meaningful comment on this test procedure rulemaking.
 The March 2016 NOPR included an update to the latest industry standard (i.e., ANSI/ AHRI Standard 1500-2015), which was developed by a consensus-based AHRI process and was released in April 2015.
 Further, in May 2015 AHRI petitioned DOE to replace BTS-2000 with ANSI/ AHRI Standard 1500-2015 in the DOE test procedure for commercial packaged boilers.
 (AHRI, No. 29 at p.
 1) DOE understands that industry was involved in developing and has experience with the changes adopted in ANSI/AHRI Standard 1500-2015.
-Further, DOE believes that its proposals in the March 2016 NOPR were largely consistent with the test methodology found in ANSI/ AHRI Standard 1500-2015.
+Further, DOE believes that the proposals in the March 2016 NOPR were largely consistent with the test methodology found in ANSI/ AHRI Standard 1500-2015.
 In response to the March 2016 NOPR, stakeholders provided detailed, insightful comments on all aspects of the proposal, including those proposals not derived from the ANSI/AHRI Standard 1500-2015.
 This demonstrates that industry was able to carefully consider DOE's proposed test procedure and how it compared to the current Federal test procedure.
-Nevertheless, DOE granted a 30-day extension of the comment period for the energy conservation standards rulemaking (Docket EERE-2013-BT-STD-0030) to ensure stakeholders had sufficient time to consider the proposed test procedure amendments in relation to the proposed standards.

-C. Adoption of Certain Sections of ANSI/AHRI Standard 1500-2015 supersedes BTS-2000.
+C. Adoption of Certain Sections of ANSI/AHRI Standard 1500-2015

+The existing DOE test procedure for commercial packaged boilers incorporates by reference BTS-2000 to determine the steady-state efficiency of steam or hot water commercial packaged boilers while operating at full load.
+As described in section I, on April 29, 2015, AHRI published a new ANSI/ AHRI Standard 1500-2015 (ANSI approved November 28, 2014), which supersedes BTS-2000.
 On May 29, 2015, AHRI submitted a request directly to DOE to update the incorporation by reference in the DOE test procedure to reference the new ANSI/AHRI Standard 1500-2015.
 (Docket EERE-2014-BT-TP-0006, AHRI, No. 29 at p.
-1) As noted in the March 2016 NOPR, DOE reviewed both standards and DOE believes that the recently published ANSI/AHRI Standard 1500-2015 standard is not unduly burdensome to conduct and represents an improvement over BTS-2000 while retaining the general testing methodology and metrics (i.e., thermal and combustion efficiency) of the existing test procedure.
-DOE noted that several of the changes incorporated into ANSI/AHRI Standard 1500-2015 were also suggested by interested parties in public comments responding to DOE's September 2013 Framework document, November 2014 Preliminary Analysis, and February 2014 RFI.
-DOE therefore proposed to adopt certain sections of ANSI/AHRI Standard 1500-2015 in the March 2016 NOPR.
+1) DOE noted that several of the changes incorporated into ANSI/AHRI Standard 1500-2015 were also suggested by interested parties in public comments responding to DOE's September 2013 Framework document, November 2014 Preliminary Analysis, and February 2014 RFI.
+Consistent with the requirement under 42 U.S.C.
+6314(4)(B) that DOE amend the commercial packaged boilers test procedure to be consistent with the updated industry test procedure, DOE proposed to adopt certain sections of ANSI/AHRI Standard 1500-2015 in the March 2016 NOPR, as well as certain modifications that DOE determined were necessary to meet the statutory requirements of 42 U.S.C.
+6314(a)(2)-(3).